turcuciprian/myNvimLuaConfig/README.md

 * You Require rimgrep installed to have grep fuzzy finder active
 * (to be able to search for text within files

-testing for merge conflict documentation[local, I insist! test]
+testing for merge conflict documentation[i get to write stuff too, I have write permissions!]